-The Operating Agreement may address the unique arrangements between the members or between the members and the LLC.
-For example, members may be obligated to work for the LLC on a full time basis (or the reverse, the members may be expressly permitted to work in and for other ventures).
-In addition, the Operating Agreement may provide for a member "Non-Compete" during and after membership in the LLC.
-Confidentiality may also be required of the members during and after membership in the LLC.
+The operating agreement may address the unique arrangements between the members or between the members and the LLC.
+For example, LLC members may be obligated to work for the LLC on a full time basis (or the reverse, the members may be expressly permitted to work in and for other ventures).
+In addition, the operating agreement may provide for a member "non-compete" during and after membership in the LLC.
+Confidentiality may also be required of the LLC members during and after membership.
 These provisions can all carry penalties for breach, including expulsion, reduction in membership interest, etc.

-While the members often informally work out their issues, sometimes more formal process in needed.
-Hence voting process should be addressed in the Operating Agreement.
+While the LLC members often informally work out their issues, sometimes more formal process in needed.
+Hence voting process should be addressed in the operating agreement.
 LLCs can be designed to facilitate voting in a variety of ways, unlike corporations, which generally have voting rights that track the number of shares a shareholder has.

 Dissolution of the LLC.